github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 | `compute-providers/<namespace>/<provider>/trust-policy` | Provider-specific default runner-role trust, merged with the optional caller-provided trust document before the common role is created. |
 | `compute-providers/<namespace>/<provider>` | Provider-specific resources, permission requirements, and the IAM and environment-variable fragments consumed by the common control plane after the runner role is resolved. |

 The EC2 provider owns the instance profile, launch template, security group, AMI and EC2-specific bootstrap parameters, runner log groups, EC2 policy statements, and EC2 Lambda environment variables.
-The Lambda MicroVM provider owns `RunMicrovm` control-plane permissions, MicroVM runtime environment variables, and selected image metadata.
+The Lambda MicroVM provider owns `RunMicrovm` control-plane permissions, MicroVM runtime environment variables, its lane-scoped runtime log group, and selected image metadata.
 Both are implemented under the AWS namespace.

 Runner-config, the root orchestration and compute providers, and their leaf modules are internal implementation boundaries rather than standalone public modules.
 Callers opt into the experimental interface through `experimental.multi_runner_config`; `multi-runner` calls `runner-config`, which selects the provider modules.
 Their direct input and output contracts may change while v2 remains experimental.